HF-Digital/FullStack-Screening/README.md

 **How to submit this challenge:**

 1. Deploy the frontend and backend of your application using free services.
-2. Create a pull request with as the reviewer.
+2. Create branch with your name and create a pull request https://github.com/HF-Digital/Fullstack-Screening.git with as the reviewer.